-10. To remove the display panel:
+- 11. If you need to remove the display panel: - a.

-- a.
 The display panel is secured to the display enclosure with tape that is installed under the left and right sides of the panel.
 To remove the panel, use tweezers to grasp the end of the tape (1).
 While turning the tweezers, wrap the tape around the tweezers (2) as you continue to pull the tape out from behind the display panel (3).
+You must pull the tape multiple times before it is completely removed.

-Rotate the display panel over and place it next to the display enclosure (4). - TIP: You must pull the tape several times to remove it.
+b.
+Rotate the display panel over and place it next to the display enclosure (4).

+NOTE: You have to pull on the tape multiple times before it is completely removed.